 Esther Quinlin was born on the Macleay River, NSW and raised on a Government Reserve.
 She discovered her artistic talents in 1994 when she picked up a paintbrush for the first time.

-Esther does a variety of Aboriginal art work.
+Esther created a variety of Aboriginal art work.
 Each painting tells a story.
-She has won a number of major art awards and is selling well commercially.
+She won a number of major art awards.

 Her work is well represented at the Armidale Aboriginal Cultural Centre, where it is displayed along with her record of achievements.

-She lives with her family at Bellbrook and teaches pupils at Bellbrook School their native Thungutti language in story and song so that it is never forgotten.
+She lived with her family at Bellbrook and taught pupils at Bellbrook School their native Thungutti language in story and song so that it is never forgotten.